-By definition, the principal is the primary operator while the agents act on behalf in the best interest of the principal.
+By definition, the principal is the primary operator, while an agent acts on behalf of the principal.
 The key point here is that while the bottom line profit number is the same, presentation and recognition can result in a significant impact on profit margins and sales multiples.

-Employee share options reward employees with the opportunity to gain some ownership in the form.
+Employee share options reward employees with the opportunity to gain some ownership interest (equity) in the firm.
 Share option accounting is determined by basic accounting principles.
 This can be one of the more complicated aspects of income statement accounting.

-Typically, an employer grants options to staff if certain performance targets have been achieved, which are excisable in the future.
+Typically, an employer grants options to staff if certain performance targets have been achieved, with the options exercisable in the future.

-On grant date, the difference between the exercise price and the market value of the share is $0.50.
+On the grant date, the difference between the exercise price and the market value of the share is $0.50.
 This is referred to as the intrinsic value of the option.
-The options also come with a fair value, which will be higher than the intrinsic value as there is the possible upside of share price rises over the vesting period.
+The options also come with a fair value, which will be higher than the intrinsic value, as it includes the possible increase in share price increases over the vesting period.

-The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options granted, spread over the vesting period.
+The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options, spread over the vesting period.

 Taking the example above, if the fair value of an option was €1.00 (derived from the option pricing model), then there would be an expense of €0.50 for each of the next two years.
 We treat this as an increase in equity (usually retained earnings) so the overall impact of this cosmetic expense in the income statement is nil on the balance sheet.
 Equity increases from the direct dual effect and decreases when the expense flows through to retained earnings.

-A cash-settled share option scheme works in the same way as a traditional equity settled scheme (as above) but on exercise date the employee receives cash, equal to the difference between exercise price and market value of the share.
+A cash-settled share option scheme works in the same way as a traditional equity settled scheme (as above), but on the exercise date the employee receives cash equal to the difference between the exercise price and the market value of the share.

-In cash-settled schemes, expenses are recognized in the income statement over the vesting period but the dual effect is a liability as there is an obligation to pay cash in the future.
-The accounting for a cash-settled scheme is the same as the accounting for any discretionary long-term cash bonus by expensing in the income statement as it is earned, and the liability is extinguished when the cash is paid.
+In cash-settled schemes, expenses are recognized in the income statement over the vesting period but the dual effect is a liability, as there is an obligation to pay cash in the future.
+The accounting for a cash-settled scheme is the same as the accounting for any discretionary long-term cash bonus.
+It is handled by expensing it in the income statement as it is earned, and the liability is extinguished when the cash is paid.

 When events happen after the end of the financial year, but before the approval of the accounts (post balance sheet events), the accounting rules require a distinction between those events that:

 Adjusting events will change financial statement numbers.
-Non-adjusting events require disclosure with no changes to accounts numbers.
+Non-adjusting events require disclosure, but no changes to accounts numbers.

 Operating profit and EBIT are not necessarily interchangeable metrics.
-Operating profit is an accounting metric, whereas EBIT is a metric used in analysis and can be adjusted to normalize the underlying profit.
+Operating profit is an accounting metric, whereas EBIT is a metric used in analysis.
+It can be adjusted to normalize the underlying profit.
 Below is a list of adjustments that can be made to clean up the income statement accounting.